 This policy applies to all Brown University students, faculty, staff, visitors, contractors, vendors and agents using University computing resources regardless of the ownership of the device used to connect to the Brown University network.

-System Administrators, Departmental Computing Coordinators (DCCs), and other computer users at the University must immediately report suspected IT security incidents (including but not limited to virus infections and computers exhibiting behavior consistent with a compromised machine) to the CIRT through the Help Desk.
-Staff and faculty should contact their DCC who will then work with the CIRT team to contain damage and restore the computer(s) to normal operation as soon as possible.
+System Administrators, Departmental Computing Coordinators (DCCs), and other computer users at the University must immediately report suspected information security incidents (including but not limited to virus infections and computers exhibiting behavior consistent with a compromised machine) to the CIRT through the Help Desk.
+Staff and faculty should contact their DCC who will then work with the CIRT to contain damage and restore the computer(s) to normal operation as soon as possible.

 3.2 Emergency Access to Devices or Information